YinYang117/A-Game-of-Engagement/commands.md

 *in backend*
 cp .env.example .env

-Run `openssl rand -base64 10` to generate a random JWT secret.
+Run `openssl rand -base64 10` to generate a random JWT secret for the .env

+npx sequelize init